140 pointsby MaximilianEmel5 months ago14 comments

 In the end I just stopped giving a damn and use either a modified microui or lvgl.

-• hulitu16 hours ago
+• badsectoracula5 months ago

 Lazarus[0] has a Gtk 1.2 backend that i occasionally fix (though it has been a while since i tested it), but you need to install the Gtk 1.2 libraries from source[1] since no current distro aside from Slackware (from where i got the sources and patches) packages it.
 Even Slackware though doesn't provide gdk_pixbuf (which Lazarus needs) though, so you'd need to compile that.